crystal-ball/eslint-config-eloquence/README.md

   envs
 - ✅ Extends Airbnb and Prettier for a comprehensive, battle tested ruleset
 - 🔋 Manages dependencies for simplified setup and use of ESLint
-- 🌬 Includes support for Flow
+- 🌲 Includes plugin for Cypress
 - 🎉 Encourages ESModules everywhere

 The most important opinion of Eloquence is that we believe linters shouldn't get